ForestAdmin/agent-nodejs/docs/datasources/custom/README.md

 # Getting started

-When creating a custom data source two strategies can be used:
+When creating a custom data source, you can use the "Query Translation" strategy:

 | -                | Implement query translation                                                         |
 | ---------------- | ----------------------------------------------------------------------------------- |